Konfekt/FastFold/README.md

 automatic fold method only

 - when saving the buffer, or
-- when typing `zuz` in normal mode, or
+- when closing or opening folds, or
-- when closing or opening folds
+- when typing `zuz` in normal mode

 and are kept as is otherwise (by keeping the fold method set to `manual`).
-Each of these update methods can be disabled by
+Each of these update hooks can be disabled by

 - `let g:fastfold_savehook = 0`, or
-- `let g:fastfold_map = 0`, or
+- `let g:fastfold_togglehook = 0` (which is the default), or
-- `let g:fastfold_togglehook = 0` (which is the default).
+- `let g:fastfold_map = 0`.

 For example, by adding
 ```